jyrimatti/hseverywhere/README.rst

 Also start packagers:
 - >>> ./start-packagers.sh

-Browser, iOS simulator and Android emulator open automatically.
-OSX opens XCode, in which you have to 'Run' the app (can this be done from the command line?).
-Windows app runs inside a Virtual Box VM.

 All can be run simultaneously.
-Default port choices can be changed (except for Android/Windows) by giving new port as an argument, e.g.

-- >>> ./run-osx.sh 8191

 If Android emulator complains about HAX etc, close all VirtualBox and Docker machines.